pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 5. Sign in with your TiDB Cloud account.
 The **Link to Your AWS Billing Account** page is displayed.

-6. On the **Link to Your AWS Billing Account** page, select an existing organization and click **Link** to link to your AWS billing account.
+6. On the **Link to Your AWS Billing Account** page, select your target organization and click **Link** to link to your AWS billing account.

     > **Note:**
     >